kingluo/myresume/README.md

 * message routing logic, e.g. round-robin, weighted load-balance
 * message mangling just like what iptables does

-The Diameter Stack is written in C++, but it integrates restful web service component written in golang into the stack, so that you could do script hot-updating, configuration and statistics quering on the fly.

 ### GSM SMSC

 *2014-2015 Elephanttalk*